Last updated on May 7th, 2018

-When we link travel to Bhutan and its cost, many won’t need much time to come up with a conclusion that travelling to Bhutan is expensive.
+When we link travel to Bhutan and its cost, many won’t need much time to come up with a conclusion that travelling to Bhutan is very expensive.

 However, some people travel to Bhutan.
 Its rich cultural heritages, traditional life styles, beautiful landscape and pristine nature make worth a visit.
 So why many actually don’t visit Bhutan?